 Pharmacy Technician Requirements

-- Experience in a hospital as part of a hospital pharmacy or a community pharmacy a plus.
+- Previous work experience in a hospital or hospital pharmacy is a plus.

 Related Hiring ResourcesPharmacy Technician Cover Letter Sample